EFForg/digitalcitizen/content/plugins/wonderm00ns-simple-facebook-open-graph-tags/readme.txt

 It also allows you to add the Meta Description tag and Schema.org Name, Description and Image tags for more effective and efficient Google+ sharing results.

+It also allows you to add the Twitter Card tags for more effective and efficient Twitter sharing results.

 You can also choose to insert the "enclosure" and "media:content" tags to the RSS feeds, so that apps like RSS Graffiti and twitterfeed post the image to Facebook correctly.

 It allows the user to choose which tags are, or not, included and also the default image if the post/page doesn't have one.

-= The Facebook Open Graph Tags that this plugin inserts are: =
+= The (Facebook) Open Graph Tags that this plugin inserts are: =

 * **fb:app_id**: From settings on the options screen.
 * **fb:admins**: From settings on the options screen.